Murder of the Zhuo family: Arrest, trial, and conviction

 Chen punched a police officer when apprehended and later made a full confession of the crime.

 Chen, who spoke little English, pled guilty to three counts of second-degree murder and two counts of first-degree manslaughter, speaking through an interpreter.

-He was convicted and sentenced to life in prison.
+He was convicted and sentenced 125 years to life in prison.

-Responses

-Some commentators seized on this murder to criticize American immigration policy.

 Film

-A 2017 indie film, "Gold Fortune," by Shiyu “Rhyme” Lu revisits the murder in the context of the struggles of new immigrants to America.
+The 2017 indie film Gold Fortune by Shiyu “Rhyme” Lu revisits the murder in the context of the struggles of new immigrants to America.